Imadarshsri/competitive-coding-online-platforms-solutions/C++.md

 1. Constructors (Use of [`braces {}`](https://www.cplusplus.com/reference/initializer_list/initializer_list/) vs `parenthesis ()` for constructors for initializations)
 2. _Benefits of using an `inline Constructor/Member Function` vs `Normal (non-inline) Constructor/ Member Function`_
 3. Member Intialization

+### **Move Semantics**

+Sorry for the long delay.

+The best resource for understanding move semantics is a book: [Effective Modern C++](https://www.oreilly.com/library/view/effective-modern-c/9781491908419/) by Scott Meyers.
+You might also like the two conference talks: At CppCon 2019 Klaus Iglberger gave a long talk titled "Back to Basics: Move Semantics" ([part 1](https://youtu.be/St0MNEU5b0o), [part 2](https://youtu.be/pIzaZbKUw2s)).
+At CppCon 2020 David Olsen gave a slightly shorter talk titled [Back to Basics: Move Semantics](https://youtu.be/ZG59Bqo7qX4).
+Some programmers like the videos from TheCherno (but for me he's too informal and he makes some small mistakes).
+Here is he talking about [Move Semantics in C++](https://youtu.be/ehMg6zvXuMY).